Adam-Langley/pybleno/README.md

 __Note:__ Currently only tested on Linux Raspbian

 ## Prerequisites
-Please read the Bleno prerequisites, failure to meet these may result in 'Operation not permitted' errors at runtime.
+Please read the [original nodejs Bleno prerequisites](https://github.com/noble/bleno#prerequisites), failure to meet these may result in 'Operation not permitted' errors at runtime.

 ## Install